This is the multi-page printable view of this section. Click here to print.

 LB Health Check

-| Component | Detailed Description |
+| Component | Description |

 |---|---|

-| Protocol | Health Check Protocol |
+| Protocol | Health check protocol |

 | Health Check Port | Port used for health check |

-| Period | Health check execution period |
+| Interval | Health check execution interval |

-| Waiting Time | Server response waiting time for health check |
+| Timeout | Server response wait time for health check |

 | Detection Count | Criteria for determining member health check status (Healthy / Unhealthy) |